aws-samples/aws-genai-conversational-rag-reference/docs/content/development/uistate/index.md

-# Overview
+# UI State

 To provide support for persistent multi-user session management, Galileio utilises DynamoDB, a highly scalable, serverless No-SQL datastore and the focus for this document.
-Below is high level overview of the schema used for the various CrUD operations supported by the UI.
+Below is high level overview of the schema used for the various CRUD operations supported by the UI.

 ## Data flow